thenesis-org/gendes/README.md

 GenDES provides generic debugging features which can be useful for game developpers and the emulation ecosystem.

+Requirements:
+- Java ME: CLDC/MIDP or CDC
-Java requirements: CLDC / Java 1.1 or newer
+- Java SE: Java 1.1 or newer

 Project page: http://gendes.thenesis.org